 Nourish Science is a new non-governmental organization (NGO) that is focused on solving the country’s current nutrition crisis.
 We plan to focus internally on the key policymakers and policy levers in the executive and legislative branch.
-Initially, we aim to advance three main goals:
+Initially, we aim to advance three main goals to achirve our vision of ensuring every child reaches age 18 at a healthy weight and in good metabolic health:

 1. Immediately strengthening federal support for nutrition research